 We and our General Partner were formed in August 2007.
 Because our officers including our Chief Executive Officer and our Chief Financial Officer are employees of Navios Holdings, their compensation is set and paid by Navios Holdings, and we reimburse Navios Holdings for time they spend on partnership matters pursuant to the administrative services agreement.
 Under the terms of the administrative agreement, we reimburse Navios Holdings for the actual costs and expenses it incurs in providing administrative support services to us.
 The amount of our reimbursements to Navios Holdings for the time of our officers depends on an estimate of the percentage of time our officers spent on our business and is based on a percentage of the salary and benefits that Navios Holdings pays to such officers.
-Our officers, and officers and employees of affiliates of our General Partner, may participate in employee benefit plans and arrangements sponsored by Navios Holdings, our General Partner or their affiliates, including plans that may be established in the future.
+Our officers and employees of affiliates of our General Partner, may participate in employee benefit plans and arrangements sponsored by Navios Holdings, our General Partner or their affiliates, including plans that may be established in the future.
 Our board of directors may establish such plans without the approval of our limited partners.
-For the years ended December 31, 2012, 2011 and 2010, the fee charged by the Manager for administrative services was \$3.9 million, \$3.4 million and \$2.7 million, respectively.
+For the years ended December 31, 2013, 2012 and 2011, the fee charged by the Manager for administrative services was \$4.4 million, \$3.9 million and \$3.4 million, respectively.